Ferritin stores unused iron in the body, and its level correlates with iron deficiency, or excess.

 This test can also be purchased as part of our Anemia panel.

 PREPARATION: No fasting or other special preparation is needed for this test.

 This test determines the concentration of ferritin circulating in the bloodstream.
 Ferritin is a protein found in the liver, spleen, and bone marrow.
 It binds and stores iron until it is needed to make new red blood cells.
 Although only a small amount of ferritin is found in the blood, and the measured concentration gives an idea of the amount of iron stored in the body.

 What do the results mean?

-Low levels of ferritin highly correlate with iron-deficiency anemia, while abnormally high levels of ferritin can be found in anemia caused by certain chronic diseases.
+Low levels of ferritin highly indicate anemia due to iron-deficiency, while abnormally high levels of ferritin can be found in anemia caused by other chronic diseases.